 Clinical Importance: Usually, malignancy of the breast metastasizes through the lymphatics, and hence the surgeons need to have complete knowledge of the lymphatic drainage of the mammary gland; this will allow the appropriate removal of lymph nodes during surgical removal of malignant tumors from the breast in case of a radical mastectomy.

 In the case of surgical reconstruction of the breast, it is essential to preserve the nipple and areola along with its innervation.
-Hence lots of studies have been done in recent times to understand the nerve supply of the breast, especially concerning nipple and areola.
+Hence, lots of studies have been done in recent times to understand the breast's nerve supply, especially concerning the nipple and areola.

 The mammary gland is said to be a modified sweat gland made up of the parenchyma and the stroma covered by the skin.
 Underlying this gland are some muscles.
 The primary muscle, which lies deep underneath this gland is the pectoralis major muscle covered by pectoral fascia.
 Other muscles that are partly underneath this gland along with the pectoralis major muscle are the serratus anterior muscle and the external oblique muscle of the abdomen.

 An intact pectoralis major muscle plays a crucial role in the successful reconstruction of the breast and implant surgeries.
-Surgeons have tried flaps from many different muscles for the restoration of the breasts, but the most successful one has been from the latissimus dorsi muscle.
+Surgeons have tried flaps from many different muscles to restore the breasts, but the most successful one has been from the latissimus dorsi muscle.

-Mammary gland shows physiological variations quite commonly in size, shape, contour, density, spacing, volume, etc. These variations depend upon several factors like age, height, weight, genetic composition, race, nourishment, built, environment, etc. In some females, they are massive while quite small in size in others.
-In 25% of the females, there is an observable asymmetry in the size and shape of breasts of the same person.
+The mammary gland shows physiological variations quite commonly in size, shape, contour, density, spacing, volume, etc. These variations depend upon several factors like age, height, weight, genetic composition, race, nourishment, built environment, etc. In some females, they are massive while quite small in size in others.
+In 25% of the females, there is an observable asymmetry in the size and shape of the breasts of the same person.